TOPAS-Academic V4.1

 Indexing is different but on the whole similar - again see the tutorials here.

 Each license will run one instance of the program on a specific computer.
-More than one person can of course use that computer but not at the same time.
-Note TA.EXE and TC.EXE can both be run at the same time.
+More than one person can of course use that computer but not at the same time; TA.EXE and TC.EXE can be both run at the same time.
+10% VAT is charged for Australian customers only.

 Support